vitar/sre/docs/130-system-dynamics.md

 Divergence has diagnostic value.
 A system whose narrative and Code are aligned produces behavior consistent with its stated intent.
 A system whose narrative and Code have diverged produces behavior that contradicts its stated intent — and the contradiction is often visible to actors inside the system before it is visible to observers outside.

 Divergence is not inherently pathological.
 A system may deliberately adopt narrative that leads its Code — stating aspirational intent before the operating logic has caught up.
 This is coherent if the system is actively pursuing Code rewrite toward the stated narrative.
 It becomes pathological when the divergence is permanent and unacknowledged — the system sustains a false story about itself without any trajectory toward alignment.

+The temporal dynamics of divergence — why it occurs so readily and why it persists — have a structural explanation.
+Narrative operates at Signal speed: it can propagate through the system nearly instantaneously.
+Code changes at metabolic rates: constrained by the actual transformation of operating logic, practices, and institutional behavior.
+The speed difference between Narrative and Code is not incidental — it is a consequence of their different relationships to time.
+This temporal relationship, and its diagnostic implications, is treated in System Metabolism.

 ### Boundary Dissolution